 Paying it Forward

 Thanks in large part to Sue, my P.E. teacher mentor, I was successful in developing the music program at my first elementary music position.
-After seven years, I moved on to a much bigger district with 11 different elementary schools.
+After seven years, I moved on to a much bigger district with 11 elementary schools.
 Due to extenuating circumstances, that school had been without a music teacher for quite a while.
 I was also able to build a successful program at that school with a very different demographic.